 Your Hunter College ID Card is Your OneCard

 Use your Hunter ID Card (OneCard) to check out books, print, make photocopies, pay fines, or access your library account.
+You must stop by the Circulation Desk in person to activate your card/account.
 For more info go to library.hunter.cuny.edu and http://www.hunter.cuny.edu/it/it-services/onecard.

 Library Hours Vary Each Semester

 Hours vary at individual libraries throughout the semesters.
-Go to our Hours page for the latest information, or call 212-772-4179 for Main Library hours.
+Today's hours are featured on the library home page.
+Go to our Hours page for the more detailed information, or call 212-772-4179 for Cooperman Library hours.
 Also look for hours posted on bulletin boards and on electronic displays in the libraries.

 Laptop, Tablet, and iPad Loans

 You can borrow laptop computers for personal use in all the Hunter Libraries.
-The Main Library offers loan periods of 3 hours or 1 day.
-The branch libraries offer 3-hour loans only.
+The Libraries offer a variety of devices and loan periods.
 Check the Laptop Loan Information page and the iPad page for policies and more details.

 Wireless Internet: Library-wide Access